 Low-income high school students are less likely to attend college and therefore less liable to find employment, and more likely to receive lower wages if they become employed.
 While lower educational attainment is associated with higher crime rates, increasing education levels translates into higher property values and greater local sales, as well as higher property, sales and business tax revenues.
 Studies show that a person with a college degree earns over $1 million more in his or her lifetime than a person with a high school diploma.

-Very few things in life are more promising and give us greater meaning than helping our youth reach their highest potential, be as successful as possible, and live where they choose.
-Your efforts to help our County's youth to pursue their education, and find ways to seek their careers within Aroostook County provides such an opportunity.
+Very few things in life are more promising and give us greater meaning than helping our youth reach their highest potential, be as successful as possible and live whereever they choose.
+Your efforts to help our county's youth to pursue their education and find ways to seek their careers within Aroostook County provides them with such an opportunity.